-This plugin is the most important plugin you can install because from it, the search engines will look for information about your site.
-The plugin overrides all of your normal wordpress settings for your blog title, tagline, etc.
+This plugin is the most important plugin you can install because it enables the search engines to look for information about your site.
+The plugin overrides all of your normal WordPress settings for your blog title, tagline, etc.

 Ugh, no thanks.